 - If possible, do not apply the tourniquet directly on the skin.
 Doing so may twist or pinch the skin and tissues.
 Use padding or apply the tourniquet over the pant leg or sleeve.

 - If you have a first-aid kit that comes with a tourniquet, apply it to the limb.

-- Write down or remember the time when the tourniquet was applied.
+- If at all possible, always write down the time when the tourniquet was applied.
+If this is not possible, then you must remember the time.
 Tell this to medical responders.
 (Keeping a tourniquet on for too long can injure the nerves and tissues.)